HarringayMakerSpace/sonoff-adhoc/README.md

 Is this crazy?
 It seems to work well, its fast, reliable, and gets better range than the cheapo 433 MHz Tx module I've been using on another Pi Zero.

 What do you think?
-Raise an issue to give me your feedback, please star the project if you find it useful.
+Raise an issue to give me your feedback, please star the Github project if you find it useful.

 ## Advanced config